swish0621/Red-Black-Tree-Implementation/README.md

 # WorkTrack

 WorkTrack utlizes a red black tree structure to keep work projects organized that is able to be quickly searched and altered.
 Worktrack uses a command line interface that can be accessed by using the run app function.
+It tracks job details such as customer name, cost of job, employee assigned, pay status, due date, and time estimate.

 A red black tree is a type of self balancing tree that use color coding in order to maintain the balance with each node being designated either red or black.

 invarients of a red black tree: